NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

   [6], [1], [2], [2], [1], [8], [30], [83.3%], [100%],
 ))

-In this scenario, without _drone_ assistance, the _first-responder_ is able to save a limited number of lives.
+In this scenario, without _drone_ assistance, the _first-responder_ is able to save only a limited number of lives.
 This depends heavily on his inability to clearly see the survivors and reaching them directly.
 In very rare cases, the _first-responder_ is lucky enough to reach the _survivors_ in a very short set of moves.
 This is reflected by extreme values of $N_%$.

 By deploying two _drones_, _survivors_ are instructed to reach out to the _first-responder_, and bring him close to the others _in-need_.
 In this case, the _first-responder_ will reach the group of _in-needs_ consistently more often.
 This is reflected in an higher $N_"%min"$, meaning that it is guaranteed that more _survivors_ will always be saved.
 A drawback is that we will always achieve a lower survival rate (i.e. a lower $N_"%max"$).
 This reflects the fact that the _first-responder_ has to wait more time for the survivor to reach him with respect to the time it would take if it could use the policy `DIRECT`.